edimaudo/hackathon_coding_challenges/PowerCast/readme.md

 - What are the model’s strengths and limitations?
 - How could this model be improved or commercialized in the future?
 - Reports will be evaluated based on clarity, depth of analysis, and business relevance.
-- Reports will be evaluated based on clarity, depth of analysis, and business relevance